 About PEA Pod

 PEA Pod is an independent group (“Pod”), created to provide support to people following (or exploring) a whole food, plant-based way of eating.
-We are affiliated with PlantPure Communities and support its mission of empowering and helping to educate people about the health and environmental benefits of a whole food, plant-based way of eating.
+We are affiliated with Physicians Committee for Responsible Medicine and it's Building Healthy Communities Action Network, and support its mission of saving and improving human and animal lives through plant-based diets and ethical and effective scientific research.

-Watch the 4-minute video to learn more about the original vision for PlantPure Communities
+Watch the short video to learn more about Building Healthy Communities:

 The Whole Foods Plant-Based Food Philosophy